gorrila/chromebook_fixes/README.md

 3. Delete your wired connection from Network Manager to avoid it trying to connect to it all the time

+4. Assign Display(F4) to Toggle Fullscreen in System Settings>Keyboard>Windows>Shortcuts

-4. Enjoy elementary OS Luna
+5. Enjoy elementary OS Luna